SuperLan11/CowboyShooter/README.md

 - Patrick Mayer - Programmed lasso, created level 3
 - Jacob Paccione - Created title and win screens, created level 1, made explode effects for tnt and barrels
 - Rafael Casanova - Playtested the levels and gave corrective feedback
-- Jenna - Created the heart sprites
+- MiLk - Created the heart sprites

 ## Credits
 Credits for the assets we used are in Assets/Documentation/Credits.txt.